MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/partner-unity-uwp-il2cpp.md

 ```

 **3)**
-If the app launches, but fails to signin then check the following:
+If the app launches, but fails to sign in then check the following:

 a) Your machine is set to the your developer sandbox.
 Use the SwitchSandbox.cmd script in the \Tools folder of the Xbox Live SDK to do this.